slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 * Configuration: configure services correctly so that they don't allow inappropriate access.
 * User accounts: if services allow logins, make sure the user accounts for those services are secure.

-While there are a number of services that probably don't need to be running on your server, the really important ones are the ones that are accessible over the network.
-These are the ones that Red Team can use to attack your server.
+There are a number of services that don't need to be running on your server.
+You do want to keep the scored services running, and you want to keep services that support the scored services running.
+Also keep ssh, otherwise you can't log in.

 * Find services listening on the network with: `netstat -tulpn`
-* You will see a list of services.
-Compare that with the list of services listed in the Nagios scoring system.
-Any that are not scored on, you should be free to remove.
-Some of these services show as vulnerable in the OpenVAS scan, but some are still unnecessary.
+* You will see a list of listening processess.
+You can use some googling and comparing things with the list of scored services to see if you can remove one.
-* If you don't know what a service does, use google. ;)
+* Services you should not remove are therefore:
+    * ssh
+    * ftp
+    * apache
+    * tomcat (on jenkins)
+    * java (it's what runs jenkins!)
+    * mysql
+    * postgresql
+    * dhclient (this is how your server gets its IP address).

 ## Minimization: remove unnecessary services

-For each:

-* stop the service: `service samba stop`
-* completely uninstall the program: `apt-get purge samba`
+For each service, remove it by uninstalling the associated package with `apt-get remove`.
+Removing the package should also stop the service.

+Also, you could specify multiple packages in the remove command, for example: `apt-get remove cups samba nfs-common rpcbind`

 Remove at least the following services:

-* cups (printing): `service cups stop`; `apt-get remove cups`
+* cups (printing): `apt-get remove cups`
 * swat: `update-inetd --disable swat`
-* samba (windows file sharing) (smbd and nmbd): `/etc/init.d/samba stop`; or just `apt-get remove samba` (apt also stops the service)
+* samba (windows file sharing) (smbd and nmbd): `apt-get remove samba`
-* nfs (linux file sharing): `service nfs-common stop`; `apt-get remove nfs-common`
+* nfs (linux file sharing): `apt-get remove nfs-common`
-* rpcbind (used by nfs): `service rpcbind stop`; `apt-get remove rpcbind`
+* rpcbind (used by nfs): `apt-get remove rpcbind`
-* avahi-daemon (apple discovery services!): `service avahi-daemon stop`; `apt-get remove avahi-daemon`
+* avahi-daemon (apple discovery services!): `apt-get remove avahi-daemon`
-* exim4 (email server): `service exim4 stop`; `apt-get remove exim4`
+* exim4 (email server): `apt-get remove exim4 exim4-base` (note that there are two packages to remove -- exim4-base is the one that removes the service)
-* postgres (sql databases): (be careful -- make sure it is not being used by the application running on the server) `service postgresql stop`; `apt-get remove postgresql`
-* minissdpd (plug and play network protocols): `service minissdpd stop`; `apt-get remove minissdpd`
+* minissdpd (plug and play network protocols): `apt-get remove minissdpd`

-Once a server is secured, the netstat output should look something like this (although it will be a little different on some servers):
+Once you've removed those, run `netstat -tulpn` again.
+Here is an example output:

 ```
 Active Internet connections (only servers)